EVANSKAYO/Ecommerce-Customer_Example-Case_LinearRegression/README.md

 Ecommerce Customer - Example Case

-using Python and Scikit-learn to apply linear regression to a fictional case:
+using Python and Scikit-learn to apply linear regression to a fictional use case:

 - contract work with an Ecommerce company based in New York City
 - company sells clothing online but they also have in-store style and clothing advice sessions